robinswaylu/File-Metadata-Microservice/README.md

-# Image search engine
+# File Metadata Microservice

 ## Overview

-image search engine powered by google json api

-# Quick Start Guide
+Lightweight file uploading services powered by nodejs

-User Story:
+# User Story

-- I can get the image URLs, alt text and page urls for a set of images relating to a given search string.
-- I can paginate through the responses by adding a ?offset=2 parameter to the URL.
-- I can get a list of the most recently submitted search strings.
+- I can submit a FormData object that includes a file upload.

+- When I submit something, I will receive the file size in bytes within the JSON response

 ## License